 Will my insurance rates decrease if I have my G licence?

-Because you are a fully licensed-driver, the expectation is that you have advanced driving knowledge and more experience on the road, thus lowering your risk of getting into an accident.
-So when you obtain your G licence, insurance rates are typically cheaper than they were when you held just a G2 licence.
+As a fully licensed driver, the expectation is that you have advanced driving knowledge and more experience on the road which should mean you’re at a lower risk of getting into an accident.
+Assuming you’re both collision-free and ticket-free, when you obtain your G licence, insurance rates are typically cheaper than they were when you held just a G2 licence.

 Ensure that you inform your insurance carrier when you receive your G licence to see how much you can save.
-And while you can save on your rate by being a fully licensed driver, you could probably save a lot more by comparing quotes from over 30 car insurance providers at InsuranceHotline.com.
+And while you can save on your rate by being a fully licensed driver, you could probably save more but only if you shop around for auto insurance.

-To learn more on how you can get your driver’s licence in other provinces, visit:
+To learn more about how you can get your driver’s licence in other provinces or territories, visit: